ammar257ammar/KG-construction-dev-environment/README.md

-# Constructing life sciences knowledge graphs with more semantics and less code
+# Development Environment For Training Materials: Constructing life sciences knowledge graphs with more semantics and less code

-## Development Environment Repository

 ## Introduction